The Big Yellow

 The first of four 47-metre-long girders was delivered to ITER in the early hours of 18 March.

-Manufactured by REEL in Avilès, on the Atlantic coast of Spain, the 155-ton, 47-metre long steel beam had travelled four nights along the ITER Itinerary instead of the standard three.
+Manufactured by REEL in Avilès, on the Atlantic coast of Spain, the 155-tonne, 47-metre long steel beam had travelled four nights along the ITER Itinerary instead of the standard three.

 However delicate, the task was performed to perfection by all actors involved—global logistics provider DAHER, Agence Iter France, and the French authorities who provide a large security detachment to every ITER convoy.